rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 # Using Streams

 A stream in Java is a sequence of data/elements from a source supporting sequential and parallel aggregate operations.
 A stream pipeline is the operations that run on a stream to produce a result.
 Think of a stream pipeline as an assembly line in a factory.
 Suppose that we were running an assembly line to make signs for the animal exhibits at the zoo.
 We have a number of jobs.
 It is one person’s job to take signs out of a box.
 It is a second person’s job to paint the sign.
 It is a third person’s job to stencil the name of the animal on the sign.
 It is a fourth person’s job to put the completed sign in a box to be carried to the proper exhibit.

 Notice that the second person can’t do anything until one sign has been taken out of the box by the first person.
 Similarly, the third person can’t do anything until one sign has been painted, and the fourth person can’t do anything until it is stenciled.

 The assembly line for making signs is finite.
 Once we process the contents of our box of signs, we are finished.
 Finite streams have a limit.
 Other assembly lines essentially run forever, like one for food production.
 Of course, they do stop at some point when the factory closes down, but pretend that doesn’t happen.
 Or think of a sunrise/sunset cycle as infinite, since it doesn’t end for an inordinately large period of time.

 Another important feature of an assembly line is that each person touches each element to do their operation and then that piece of data is gone.
 It doesn’t come back.
 The next person deals with it at that point.
 This is different to lists and queues.
 With a list, you can access any element at any time.
 With a queue, you are limited in which elements you can access, but all of the elements are there.
 With streams, the data isn’t generated up front—it is created when needed.

 Many things can happen in the assembly line stations along the way.
 In programming, these are called stream operations.
 Just like with the assembly line, operations occur in a pipeline.
 Someone has to start and end the work, and there can be any number of stations in between.
 After all, a job with one person isn’t an assembly line!
-There are three parts to a stream pipeline, as shown in Figure 4.2:
+There are three parts to a stream pipeline:

 - Source: Where the stream comes from.
 The source typically refers to a Collection (e.g. `java.util.List`, `java.util.Set`) or an array which provides data to a Stream.
 The Stream keeps the order of the data as it is in the source.
 - Zero or more intermediate operations: Transforms the stream into another one.
 There can be as few or as many intermediate operations as you’d like.
 Since streams use lazy evaluation, the intermediate operations do not run until the terminal operation runs.
 - Terminal operation: Actually produces a result or side-effect.
 Since streams can be used only once, the stream is no longer valid after a terminal operation completes.

-FIGURE 4.2 Stream pipeline
+The `Stream` pipeline

 ![Figure 4.2](img/figure4-2.png)

 Notice that the intermediate operations are a black box.
 When viewing the assembly line from the outside, you care only about what comes in and goes out.
 What happens in between is an implementation detail.

-TABLE 4.3 Intermediate vs. terminal operations
+Intermediate vs. terminal operations

 ![Table 4.3](img/table4-3.png)

 A factory typically has a foreman who oversees the work.
 Java serves as the foreman when working with stream pipelines.
 This is a really important role, especially when dealing with lazy evaluation and infinite streams.
 Think of declaring the stream as giving instructions to the foreman.
 As the foreman finds out what needs to be done, he sets up the stations and tells the workers what their duties will be.
 However, the workers do not start until the foreman tells them to begin.
 The foreman waits until he sees the terminal operation to actually kick off the work.
 He also watches the work and stops the line as soon as work is complete.

 Let’s look at a few examples of this.
 We aren’t using code in these examples because it is really important to understand this stream pipeline concept before starting to write the code.
 Figure 4.3 shows a stream pipeline with one intermediate operation.
 Let’s take a look at what happens from the point of the view of the foreman.
 First, he sees that the source is taking signs out of the box.
 The foreman sets up a worker at the table to unpack the box and says to await a signal to start.
 Then the foreman sees the intermediate operation to paint the sign.
 He sets up a worker with paint and says to await a signal to start.
 Finally, the foreman sees the terminal operation to put the signs into a pile.
 He sets up a worker to do this and yells out that all three workers should start.

 FIGURE 4.3 Steps in running a stream pipeline

 ![Figure 4.3](img/figure4-3.png)

 Suppose that there are two signs in the box.
 Step 1 is the first worker taking one sign out of the box and handing it to the second worker.
 Step 2 is the second worker painting it and handing it to the third worker.
 Step 3 is the third worker putting it in the pile.
 Steps 4–6 are this same process for the other sign.
 Then the foreman sees that there are no more signs left and shuts down the entire enterprise.

 The foreman is smart.
 He can make decisions about how to best do the work based on what is needed.
 As an example, let’s explore the stream pipeline in Figure 4.4.

 FIGURE 4.4 A stream pipeline with a limit

 ![Figure 4.4](img/figure4-4.png)

 The foreman still sees a source of taking signs out of the box and assigns a worker to do that on command.
 He still sees an intermediate operation to paint and sets up another worker with instructions to wait and then paint.
 Then he sees an intermediate step that we need only two signs.
 He sets up a worker to count the signs that go by and notify him when the worker has seen two.
 Finally, he sets up a worker for the terminal operation to put the signs in a pile.

 This time, suppose that there are 10 signs in the box.
 We start out like last time.
 The first sign makes its way down the pipeline.
 The second sign also makes its way down the pipeline.
 When the worker in charge of counting sees the second sign, she tells the foreman.
 The foreman lets the terminal operation worker finish her task and then yells out “stop the line.”
 It doesn’t matter that that there are eight more signs in the box.
 We don’t need them, so it would be unnecessary work to paint them.
 And we all want to avoid unnecessary work!

 Similarly, the foreman would have stopped the line after the first sign if the terminal operation was to find the first sign that gets created.

 In the following sections, we will cover the three parts of the pipeline.
 We will also discuss special types of streams for primitives and how to print a stream.

 ## Creating Stream Sources

 In Java, the Stream interface is in the java.util.stream package.
 There are a few ways to create a finite stream:

 ````
 1: Stream<String> empty = Stream.empty(); // count = 0